-Playing With Fire: 5 Ways Crypto Investors Reduce Risk
+Playing With Fire: 5 Crypto Risk Management Strategies You Need to Know

 Many companies on MoneyMade advertise with us.
 Opinions are our own, but compensation and in-depth research determine where and how companies may appear.

 Cryptocurrencies are the most popular speculative asset class today, but they're also some of the riskiest—remember, with great returns comes great responsibility.
 Crypto risk management is essential for keeping your portfolio up, especially in a bear market.

 Although some investors in the crypto space had to learn these lessons the hard way, you can skip a few grades in the school of hard knocks by following these risk management crypto trading tips.

 Leveraged trading is a great way to go long or short on a particular crypto, but it also exposes investors to much greater risk when compared to just holding the crypto itself.

 There's no definitive way to eliminate or even greatly reduce crypto investment risk.
 Still, there are things you can take into consideration that can help you make smarter decisions as an investor.

 Here are five things you can do to decrease risk and make your crypto portfolio more successful in the long run, regardless of market conditions.